Sea Launch: Launches

 The first demonstration satellite was launched on March 27, 1999, and the first commercial satellite on October 9, 1999.
 Sea Launch has launched 36 rockets with 32 successes and 1 partial success as of March 2019.
 The first failure, of a Hughes-built communications satellite owned by ICO Global Communications, occurred on the second commercial launch on March 12, 2000, and was blamed on a software error that failed to close a valve in the second stage of the rocket.

 A second rocket failed to launch on January 30, 2007, when Zenit-3SL exploded on the launch pad with the Boeing 702 NSS-8 satellite on board, seconds after engine ignition.

 All Sea Launch missions to date have used the custom-designed three-stage Zenit-3SL launch vehicle, capable of placing up to 6000 kg of payload into geosynchronous transfer orbit.
-Sea Launch rocket components are manufactured by SDO Yuzhnoye / PO Yuzhmash in Dnepropetriwsk, USSR Dnipro, Ukraine (Zenit rocket for the first and second stages); by Energia in Kaliningrad, USSR Moscow, Russia (Block DM-SL for third stage); and by Boeing in Seattle, United States (payload fairing and interstage structure).
+Sea Launch rocket components are manufactured by SDO Yuzhnoye / PO Yuzhmash in Dnepropetrovsk, USSR (Dnipro, Ukraine) — Zenit rocket for the first and second stages; by Energia in Kaliningrad, USSR (Moscow, Russia) — Block DM-SL for third stage); and by Boeing in Seattle, United States — payload fairing and interstage structure.

-Sea Launch rockets are assembled in Long Beach, California.
-The typical assembly is done on board the Assembly and Command Ship (the payload is first tested, fueled and encapsulated in the nearby Payload Processing Facility).
+Sea Launch rockets were assembled in Long Beach, California.
+The typical assembly was done on board the Assembly and Command Ship (the payload is first tested, fueled and encapsulated in the nearby Payload Processing Facility).
 The rocket is then transferred to a horizontal hangar on the self-propelled launch platform.

 Following rocket tests, both ships then sail about 3000 mi to the equator at 154° West Longitude, 0°N 154°W, in international" waters about 370 km from Kiritimati, Kiribati.
 The platform travels the distance in about 11 days, the command ship in about eight days.

 With the platform ballasted to its launch depth of 22 m, the hangar is opened, the rocket is mechanically moved to a vertical position, and the launch platform crew evacuates to the command ship which moves about 5 km away.
 Then, with the launch platform unmanned, the rocket is fueled and launched.
 The final ten seconds before launch are called out simultaneously in English and Russian.